Building & Code Enforcement

 The Building and Code Enforcement division and inspection staff consists of the Building Official, Code Enforcement Officers, Building Inspector, and administrative support who regularly monitor building and commercial activity throughout the city.

-The Building Department is responsible for the issuing of building permits, conducting construction plan reviews, and performing inspections of all construction within St. Augustine city limits and for the Town of Hastings.
+The Building Department is responsible for the issuance of building permits, conducting construction plan reviews, and performing inspections of all construction within the St. Augustine city limits.
 All applications and plans are reviewed to ensure that they comply with the adopted Florida Building Codes, the American with Disabilities Act standards for accessibility, and the Federal Emergency Management Agency standards for flooding.
 All construction is required to pass inspections during different phases of the project to verify the contractor is complying with these codes and standards.
 Once the construction has passed the final inspection, the Building Department will issue a Certificate of Occupancy.

 The Code Enforcement division is responsible for investigating code violations, addressing public nuisance complaints, and reviewing applications for tree removal.
 Download the Citizen Complaint form to file a complaint.

 - A violation is an act or instance of violating the City of St. Augustine Municipal Code and a failure to do what is required or expected by a law, rule, or agreement.

 - A nuisance is defined as a condition that interferes with the reasonable enjoyment of life and property and/or presents a condition detrimental to health, safety and welfare of the public.
 Examples of such are overgrown weeds and grass, excessive accumulation of trash or debris; excessive noise; trash dumping; raw sewage; abandoned vehicles.

 The enforcement of the code is the responsibility of the Code Enforcement, Adjustments and Appeals Board.